PremAnGit/CypressProject1/README.md

 3. Execute Automation tests
     Letting Test run openly.
-    a. npx cypress open
+    a. npx cypress open( this will by default will open chrome driver).
+    b. for Edge user You can use the

+         npx cypress run --browser edge

-    b. on npm script you can add it as :
+    c. on npm script you can add it as :
     "scripts": {"cy:open": "cypress open"}

-    c.
+    d.
 To run headless execution
         i. npx cypress run

 4. Generate, Merge and display HTML Report using Mochaawesome

+     a.
+Package dependencies for mochawesome are
+        - mochawsome,
+        - mochawesome-merge,
+        - mochawsome-report-generator (aka marge)

+    and command to install it
+    npm install --save-dev mochawesome mochawesome-merge mochawesome-report-generator

+    b.
+Once test run and jSON files are generated, Merge the JSON files into a single JSON file npx mochawesome-merge cypress/reports/mochawesome-report/*.json > merged-report.json

+    c.
+Generate HTML report from the merged JSON using margee: npx marge merged-report.json --reportDir final-report-directory

+    d.